TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-07-05-why-do-we-scope-php-tools.md

     Do you want to make your tool resistant to any conflict with any project dependencies?
 Today I'll show you how.

-tweet: "New Post on the 🐘 blog: Why do We PHP Scope Tools"
 ---

 Let's say you want to install `symplify/monorepo-builder` to any of your projects with composer: